Luke Manget, PhD

 So in 2010, I applied to the M.A. program in history at Western Carolina with the hopes of eventually getting my PhD and teaching at the college level.
 For two years while Natalie kept her teaching job, I commuted nearly every day over two mountain ranges--an hour and fifteen minutes one way--to Cullowhee, where I began studying Appalachian history with Richard Starnes.
 In 2012, I was accepted into the PhD program at the University of Georgia to work with the legendary Appalachian historian, John C. Inscoe.
 And my supporting, loving wife agreed to uproot the family, rent our house out, sell or give away most of our stuff, and move to Athens.
 That fall, we said goodbye to our life in Clay County and headed south, finding a new home in a 2-bedroom apartment in university housing.
 Our five years in Athens were some of the most precious years of our lives.
 We had another son, made some close friends, and I got to teach college classes and travel all over the country, researching and presenting my research to all kinds of wonderful people.
 My writing passion was reignited.
 I published two articles with two more on the way and finished my dissertation on root diggers and herb gatherers of Appalachia in February.
 In May of 2017, I became the first of my cohort to be hooded.

-After 10 excruciating months of looking for a faculty history job, I accepted an offer from the University of Tennessee-Chattanooga to be a lecturer, and this past fall, 2018, I took a new position as assistant professor of history at Dalton State College.
+After accepting a Lecturer position at the University of Tennessee-Chattanooga for the 2017-2018 school year, I took a new tenure-track position as assistant professor of history at Dalton State College, where I am now in my second year.
 For more on my professional achievements, see my Curriculum Vitae.